5ggg/vimms/README.md

 ------------

 To reference ViMMS in your work, please cite our paper:
-- Wandy, Joe, et al. "In Silico Optimization of Mass Spectrometry Fragmentation Strategies in Metabolomics."
-Metabolites 9.10 (2019): 219. https://www.mdpi.com/2218-1989/9/10/219
+- Wandy, Joe, et al. "*In Silico Optimization of Mass Spectrometry Fragmentation Strategies in Metabolomics.*" Metabolites 9.10 (2019): 219. https://www.mdpi.com/2218-1989/9/10/219